Mario & Luigi: Dream Team: Plot

-One day, Mario, Luigi, Princess Peach, and Toadsworth are invited to visit Pi'illo Island by Dr. Snoozemore, the island's proprietor.
+One day, Mario, Luigi, Princess Peach, and Toadsworth are invited to move to Pi'illo Island by Dr. Snoozemore, the island's proprietor.
 They arrive and meet up with Broque Monsieur, who escorts them to Pi'illo Castle.
 Peach and Toadsworth accidentally trigger a moving platform which brings them deep into the underground ruins beneath the castle and Mario and Luigi pursue them.
 They reunite and discover a secret collection room with relics from the ancient Pi'illo Kingdom.
 Distracted, Luigi sleeps on a bed on display in the room, which opens up a portal to the Dream World.
-A dark figure emerges from the portal and kidnaps Peach, and Mario chases after them.
+A dark figure emerges from the portal and kidnaps Peach; Mario chases after them.
 He meets Dreamy Luigi, who decides to guide Mario through the Dream World.
 While searching for Peach, Mario saves Prince Dreambert, who tells the two that Pi'illo Island receives its aforementioned sleep powers via the "Dream Stone" and the "Dark Stone", both of which also have the power to grant wishes.
 He also tells them about Antasma, the bat-like villain that was detained in the Dream World after destroying the Dark Stone, who has escaped and is looking for the Dream Stone, intending to use it for power.
 Mario and Luigi, with the aid of Dreamy Luigi in the Dream World, trek to find the Dream Stone before Antasma can.
 Meanwhile, Bowser and his army arrive at Pi'illo Island to kidnap Peach as well; he meets Antasma by coincidence and the two team up to find the Dream Stone.
 After a brief skirmish with Mario and Luigi, the duo retreat to the real world to pursue the Dream Stone.

 Mario and Luigi discover the location of the Dream Stone, but Antasma and Bowser steal it and flee to a nearby mountain before the duo could reach it.
 At the stone's original location was a "Dreampoint", which are spread across Pi'illo Island for navigation between both worlds.
 They enter the Dream World to find the soul of the Dream Stone, who informs them of Antasma's whereabouts.
 Antasma postpones their arrival by playing music that makes Mario and Luigi (as well as the rest of the island) fall asleep, with their dreams powering the Dream Stone.
 The Dream Stone reaches full power, and Antasma and Bowser use it to wish for an impenetrable castle in the sky, named "Neo Bowser Castle".
-After Mario and Luigi wake up, they try to hide Princess Peach deep into the dream world that only to be informed by Kamek that Bowser already captured the Princess.
+After Mario and Luigi wake up, they try to hide Princess Peach deep into the dream world, only to be informed by Kamek that Bowser already captured the Princess.